Last updated 11th January 2021

 - 60: link available for 60 seconds (you can customise this value)

 - /v1/AUTH_tenant/default/file: the path towards your file.
-You don’t need to the access point at this stage of the process.
+You can add the access point later.

 - 12345: to replace with your key.